Soil-classification/soil-prediction/README.md

-# soil-classification with crop and fertilizer suggestion
+soil-classification with crop and fertilizer suggestion
-Prediction